emandres/emandres.github.io/_posts/2014-03-24-switching-from-forms_auth_to_windows_auth_in_asp_net_mvc_4.markdown

 ---
 layout: default
-title: Converting ASP.NET MVC 4 from Forms Authentication to Windows Authentication
+title: Switching from Forms Authentication to Windows Authentication in ASP.NET MVC 4
 ---

-{{ title }}
+{{ page.title }}
 ===========

 I recently had the pleasure of trying to convert an ASP.NET MVC 4 project from Forms based authentication to Windows based.
-Since this seems to be completely undocumented in on the internet, I thought I'd write down my solution.
+Since this seems to be completely undocumented on the internet, I thought I'd write down my solution.

 Let's start with your project file.
 This will be the `.csproj` file created with your web project.
 Open the file in a text editor.
 Toward the top of your file you should find some XML like this.